 Chapter 1.- Motivation: Reimagining boot camp, nursing home rebellions, and the locus of control.
 How the brain works.

 Chapter 2.- Teams: Psychological safety at Google and Saturday Night Live.

-Chapter 3.- Focus: Cognitive tunneling, Air France Flight 447, and the power of mental models.
+Chapter 3.- Focus: Cognitive tunnelling, Air France Flight 447, and the power of mental models.

 Chapter 5.- Managing Others: Solving a kidnapping with lean and agile thinking and a culture of trust.

 Chapter 6.- Decision Making: Forecasting the future (and winning at poker) with Bayesian Psychology.

 Chapter 7.- Innovation: How idea brokers and creative desperation saved Disney’s Frozen.